 Advantages of Geothermal Heating The approach of fall signals a good time to start thinking about heating your home during the harsh winter months.
 According to the Department of Energy, the average family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to search for energy efficient improvements for your home.
 A The Hudson Valley geothermal home comfort system makes use of the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to transfer that heat into a home throughout the winter.
 According to the specialists at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to dispense conditioned air through the The Hudson Valley home or business.
 Although the initial investment in a geothermal system may be greater than the investment in a standard system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a traditional system.
-For most homes, the payments associated with installing the new system will be entirely covered by the monthly savings from having an energy-efficient geothermal system.
+In most cases, the monthly savings that an energy-efficient geothermal system offers will surpass any payments associated with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems available.
 Installation of a geothermal system begins with a visit from your The Hudson Valley geothermal dealer.
 The dealer will measure your home, calculate your heating and cooling requirements and evaluate your property to establish the best location for your loop system.
 If your house doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and install one.
 Once installed, a geothermal system needs less maintenance than a conventional heating and cooling system and functions more efficiently, delivering an astounding five units of energy per one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another advantage -- geothermal systems don't rely on fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, enhanced indoor air quality and less noise as they decrease their carbon footprint.
-To find a geothermal system that meets your needs, contact Verdae Geothermal today or talk to one of our experts at [[phone]].
+To find a geothermal system that meets your needs, contact Verdae Geothermal today or talk to one of our experts at 845-597-7369.